bobschrag/clolog/README.md

 - Constants match equal (Clojure `=`) constants.

 - Complex terms match recursively.
-Seqs match only seqs, vecs only vecs.

-- A **tail ?var** (last in a statement or complex term, and preceded by `&`) matches the (possibly empty) seq or list of terms remaining in the parallel traversal of its opposing complex term.
+- A **tail ?var** (last in a statement or complex term, and preceded by `&`) matches the (possibly empty) seq or vector of terms remaining in the parallel traversal of its opposing complex term.

 One term **subsumes** another if the two terms match and---considering